simeononsecurity/simeononsecurity.ch/content/articles/pfsense-vs-firewalla-network-security-comparison/index.en.md

 ### Pros of Firewalla

-1. **Extremely user-friendly**: No networking expertise required—anyone can deploy and manage
+1. **Extremely user-friendly**: No networking expertise required - anyone can deploy and manage
 2. **Quick setup**: Operational in 10-15 minutes out of the box
 3. **Mobile-first experience**: Full management via smartphone app
 4. **Regular automatic updates**: Security patches and features deployed automatically